 All shipments of wildlife, excepting reptiles and amphibians, shall be accompanied by a certificate of veterinary inspection.
 This is not required with your application; it must be with the wildlife during shipment and available if stopped for inspection.

 A person may apply for a transportation permit to temporarily transport into and through the state to a destination outside of Kentucky a

 The following shall not require any permits from the Department for importation, transportation, or possession:

 Individual wildlife transportation permits are valid for only the range of dates authorized upon issuance.

 Annual wildlife transportation permits are valid for a period of one (1) year from the date of issuance.

-An applicant for a wildlife transportation permit shall be at least 18 years old and submit an application fee ($25 individual, $250 annual) and completed individual wildlife transportation permit application or annual wildlife transportation permit application.
+An applicant for a wildlife transportation permit shall be at least 18 years old and submit an application fee ($25 individual, $250 annual) and complete

 individual wildlife transportation permit may also utilize our online application system to quickly complete their application at any time, provide payment by credit/debit card, and have a printable permit without delay.
-Proceed to the online application system.